KDM3B-Related Syndrome

 If seizures happen, consult a neurologist.
 There are many types of seizures, and not all types are easy to spot.
 To learn more, you can refer to resources such as the Epilepsy Foundation’s website: www.epilepsy.com/learn/types-seizures.

-This section includes a summary of information from a published article describing 14 people who have the condition and 3 of their parents.
+This section includes a summary of information from published articles.
 It highlights how many people have different symptoms.
-To learn more about the article, see the Sources and references section of this guide.
+To learn more about the article, see the Sources and References section of this guide.

-• 16 out of 17 people had developmental delay or intellectual disability.
+- 18 out of 20 people had developmental delay or intellectual disability (90 percent)

 Behavior

-• 8 out of 15 people had behavioral concerns.
+- 8 out of 15 people had behavioral concerns (53 percent)

 Growth